Eradication of bovine tuberculosis through basic research and discovery (ERADbTB)

 Types of proposals and funding request

 BBSRC and Defra anticipate funding multidisciplinary collaborative proposals that take a holistic approach to address the above gaps in bTB research and form 'centres of excellence' around these themes.
 BBSRC and Defra envisage funding research in each of the identified theme areas.
 Applicants must clearly indicate which of the themes the proposal addresses.

-Standard BBSRC funding limits apply i.e. applicants can apply for a maximum of £2M for up to 5 years.
+Standard BBSRC funding limits apply i.e. applicants can apply for a maximum of £2M (fEC), which must also include any funds requested from Defra, for up to 5 years.

 For the purposes of this call, subcontracts from AHVLA, AFBI and Moredun will not be accepted as it is expected that researchers from these institutes will be fully integrated within the proposed projects.

 All proposals must be submitted through the Research Councils' Joint Electronic Submissions (Je-S) system (see external links).
 The closing date for proposals is 4pm on 25 February 2015.
 It will not be possible to submit proposals after this time.